Erikson's stages of psychosocial development

-Erikson's stages of psychosocial development, as articulated in the second half of the 20th century by Erik Erikson in collaboration with Joan Erikson, is a comprehensive psychoanalytic theory that identifies a series of eight stages that a healthy developing individual should pass through from infancy to late adulthood.
+Erikson's stages of psychosocial development, as articulated in the second half of the 20th century by Erik Erikson in collaboration with his wife Joan Erikson, is a comprehensive psychoanalytic theory that identifies a series of eight stages that a healthy developing individual should pass through from infancy to late adulthood.

 According to Erikson's theory the results from each stage, whether positive or negative, influence the results of succeeding stages.
 Erikson published a book called Childhood and Society in 1950 that highlighted his research on the eight stages of psychosocial development.
 Erikson was originally influenced by Sigmund Freud's psychosexual stages of development.
 He began by working with Freud's theories specifically, but as he began to dive deeper into biopsychosocial development and how other environmental factors affect human development, he soon progressed past Freud's theories and developed his own ideas.
 Erikson developed different substantial ways to create a theory about lifespan he theorized about the nature of personality development as it unfolds from birth through old age or death.
 He argued that the social experience was valuable throughout our life to each stage that can be recognizable by a conflict specifically as we encounter between the psychological needs and the surroundings of the social environment.

 Erikson's stage theory characterizes an individual advancing through the eight life stages as a function of negotiating their biological and sociocultural forces.
 The two conflicting forces each have a psychosocial crisis which characterizes the eight stages.
 If an individual does indeed successfully reconcile these forces (favoring the first mentioned attribute in the crisis), they emerge from the stage with the corresponding virtue.
 For example, if an infant enters into the toddler stage (autonomy vs. shame and doubt) with more trust than mistrust, they carry the virtue of hope into the remaining life stages.
+Erikson wanted these stages to be like toy building blocks, meaning that the stages are meant to be built on top of each other.
 The stage challenges that are not successfully overcome may be expected to return as problems in the future.
 However, mastery of a stage is not required to advance to the next stage.
 In one study, subjects showed significant development as a result of organized activities.

+Erikson's research was heavily influenced by his experiences as someone born in Germany to a Jewish mother and with multiple father figures, as he never knew his biological father growing up.
+He felt as though he didn't belong in German nor Jewish communities.
+Feeling estranged, he felt conflicted about his identity, which would later become the core of his stage theory.
+After fleeing from Germany during Hitler's fascist regime, he became a witness to prejudice and nationalism and how people developed under oppression.
+The development of identity under the influence of oppression and prejudice was also an influence on his research.